smlacava/OMEGA_Rest_Fingerprint/FP/Images/README.md

 Results for both the subjects not used for the default anatomy.

 Figures are related to a single subject (hiwever, they show a similar pattern).

+NO:  On normal anatomy (i.e., subject anatomy)
+PRJ: Projected on another anatomy